storj-archived/storj.io/content/privacy-policy/privacyPolicy.md

 <p>If the CCPA were applicable to Storj, the CCPA would require us to provide certain information to California residents upon request.
 Specifically, the CCPA would allow California residents to request us to:</p>

 <ul>
-	<li>Inform them about the categories of personal information we collect or disclose about them; the categories of sources of such information; the business or commercial purpose for collecting their personal information; and, the categories of third parties with whom we share/disclose personal information. </li>
+	<li><p>Inform them about the categories of personal information we collect or disclose about them; the categories of sources of such information; the business or commercial purpose for collecting their personal information; and, the categories of third parties with whom we share/disclose personal information. </li></p>
-	<li>Provide access to and/or a copy of certain personal information we hold about them.</li>
+	<li><p>Provide access to and/or a copy of certain personal information we hold about them.</li></p>
-	<li>Delete certain personal information we have about them.</li>
+	<li><p>Delete certain personal information we have about them.</li></p>
-	<li>Provide them with information about the financial incentives that we offer to them, if any.</li>
+	<li><p>Provide them with information about the financial incentives that we offer to them, if any.</li></p>
 </ul>

 <p>